shakna-israel/multilua/README.md

 ## Status

-Unuseable.
-Literally.
+Alpha.

+It "works", but is undocumented, untested, and may be...
+Unpredictable.

-Not only is this unuseable in its current state, it is completely undocumented and doesn't quite obey all the conventions of the C-API, because it isn't sensible to in some places.
+This is completely undocumented and doesn't quite obey all the conventions of the C-API, because it isn't sensible to in some places.

-Which makes this unuseable _and_ dangerous.
+Which makes this probably _unsafe_ unless you know exactly what you are doing.

 ---